BCLibraries/bc-libraries-site-hugo/content/experiments/one-click-pdf.md

 ![Screenshot of a DOI input into the library search box](https://library.bc.edu/images/experiments/2019-11/doi-search.png) ![Screenshot of a citation input into the library search box](https://library.bc.edu/images/experiments/2019-11/citation-search.png)

-If we can identify a likely match, we offer a best bet link front and center on the results page, with one click to the full text.
+If we can identify a likely match, we offer a best bet link front and center on the results page, with one click to the PDF.
 If we can’t make a match, you’ll see the search results and options you do currently.

 ![Screenshot of the Top Result for a DOI search](https://library.bc.edu/images/experiments/2019-11/top-result.png)